LOADWISE AUSTRALIA LEARNER HANDBOOK

 Course Delivery Methods & Assessment

-Delivery methods used are a combination of face to face lectures, practical demonstrations, group participation and discussions, DVD presentations, mentoring, and participation in physical tasks related to the required competency.
+Delivery methods used are a combination of face to face lectures, online learning, practical demonstrations, group participation and discussions, DVD presentations, mentoring, and participation in physical tasks related to the required competency.

 The assessment process will be explained at the orientation session and will be available upon request to your assessor.